Day Trip to Celestun Biosphere Reserve (Mexico)

 Fun fact: Progreso is home to the longest pier in the world, jutting out over an impressive 8km!

-Accommodation in Celestun
+Where to stay in Celestun

-Of course, there are more luxury options in the form of eco-lodges and fancy beachside Airbnbs which can be anywhere over £100/night.
+Of course, there are more luxury options in the form of eco-lodges and fancy beach-side Airbnbs which can be anywhere over £100/night.

 What to Pack for Celestun Biosphere Reserve